Following is a footnote from the New American Bible Revised Edition on the text of Mark 16:9-20:

 "The Catholic Church accepts this passage as canonical scripture."

 The New American Bible has been formally sanctioned by the Church of Rome for distribution and edification in faith.
 Also, it contains footnotes which plainly indicate to us that Mark 16:9-20 and John 7:53-8:11 are accepted as inspired Scripture in Roman Catholicism.
 Yet, King James only proponents refer to these two passages as examples to demonstrate how scholars for the pope want to destroy the credibility of the King James Version.

 Hmm, it would definitely seem counterproductive for scholars who have malicious motives to outrightly affirm the texts that they are attacking to be divine revelation.
 That stretches credibility.
 A much more reasonable and truthful explanation for bracketed texts in modern translations is the reporting of manuscript findings.

-While none of this material is meant to excuse Roman Catholicism for any theological error, the fact remains that we must be responsible and mature when expressing disagreement.
-There are bonafide conspiracies, as well as elaborate myths, both of which merit exposure.
-But the claim that the Roman Catholic Church has produced counterfeit translations for the express purpose of undermining the authority of the King James Bible does not hold water.
+While none of this material is meant to excuse Roman Catholicism for theological error, the fact remains that we must be responsible and mature when expressing disagreement.
+There are bonafide conspiracies, as well as elaborate myths.
+Both merit exposure.
+The claim that the Roman Catholic Church has produced counterfeit translations for the express purpose of undermining the authority of the King James Version of the Bible does not hold water.